 #2 Make Onboarding Easy from Start to Finish

 This means having a simple system in place to get all the right documents completed, signed, and stored without placing stress on the new hire.
 An online process is easiest to implement.
 It’ll save money, time, and frustration for everyone involved in onboarding.
 Perhaps most important for the new hire, their information can be sent automatically to Payroll.
 That way, there is no worry about whether their wages will be paid in a timely, accurate fashion.
 Our employee onboarding solution is one option that you can consider.

 Does your company claim to care about its workers?
 Make that value visible by making it personal.
 Someone in management should meet personally with every new hire within the first week.
 That doesn’t mean taking them out to lunch.
 It does mean taking at least a few minutes to provide a warm welcome.
 Show some interest and answer any questions the new hire might have.

 #4 Allow New Hires to Customize Some of Their Training

 There are some parts of orientation that everyone needs to go through, such as safety or anti-harassment programs.
 But there are other aspects of training that can and should be available to employees at their own pace.
-For some aspects of their work, modularized, web-based, and even gamified instruction can be implemented that lets workers pick and choose topics as they go.
+For some aspects of their work, modularized, web-based, and even gamified instruction can be implemented.
+It lets workers pick and choose topics as they go.
 As long as everyone has the basics covered, giving workers some autonomy to guide their own training can make them feel empowered.
-It’s a very good way to demonstrate that your company is geared toward helping employees grow over the long term—and will help more workers decide to stick around.
+It’s a very good way to demonstrate that your company is geared toward helping employees grow over the long term.
+Finally, it will help more workers decide to stick around.

 Practicing these 4 onboarding tips to reduce turnover will help you grow a team that will be most productive!